 The Chamizal Convention was signed in Mexico City in 1963, and although it caused the displacement of people and land, it ultimately fostered a strong sense of diplomacy.

 Entrance to the memorial is free, but some of the shows may require tickets.

 6. El Camino Real de los Tejas

-And with 150 years of history, there is lots to see along the way.
+And with 150 years of history, there are lots to see along the way.
 In the Texas portion alone, there are 32 sites where you can stop and learn more.